 The Relevant Message Problem

-One of the reasons remarketing is so powerful is that you can reach people with extremely relevant messaging based on things like:
+One of the reasons remarketing is so powerful is that you can Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More people with extremely relevant messaging based on things like:

 - What they bought